Blog

 You can try the Detector yourself by visiting this link:

-If you browse the net using either the Firefox or Google Chrome browsers and want to be able to tell if the sites that you are visiting use WordPress, then Wappalyzer is a great add-on for your web browser.
+If you use a web browser like Firefox or Google Chrome and want to be able to know if the sites that you are visiting use WordPress, then Wappalyzer is a great add-on to install on your web browser.

 According to their website …